Alonso-del-Arte/chess/doc/GameRules.md

 Depending on the system of notation in use, a special notation for en passant capture may be necessary.

-An en passant capture must occur as soon as the opportunity arises or else the player forfeits the right to the en passant capture.
+I reiterate that en passant capture must occur as soon as the opportunity arises or else the player forfeits the right to the en passant capture.
 This is even if the opponent does not move the pawn that could have been captured en passant.

 Even without that stricture, the conditions for en passant are unlikely to occur in regular game play.
 You might play a thousand games and never once see en